 11.6.67.C.02.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:2999]
+Control System Classifications(s): All Classifications; Compliance: Should [CID:2999]

-Agencies SHOULD follow the guidance for passwords management in the NZISM Chapter 16 - Access Control).
+Agencies SHOULD follow the guidance for passwords management in the NZISM (Chapter 16 - Access control and passwords).

-11.6.68.
 Temporary Deactivation of Tags

 The RF interface on some tags can be temporarily deactivated.
 In a supply chain application, for example, tags may be turned off to prevent unauthorised access to the tags during shipment.
 This feature is useful when communication between readers and a tag is infrequent allowing the tag to be activated when required but limiting vulnerability to rogue transactions if left operational for extended periods with no authorised activity.
 Temporary deactivation can also extend battery life in powered tags.